anycable/anycable-rails/README.md

 If you are familiar with Docker, you can use [DIP](https://github.com/bibendi/dip) to start developing the gem quickly.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Security Contact

+To report a security vulnerability, please contact us at `anycable@evilmartians.com`.
+We will coordinate the fix and disclosure.